-The Klau Center engages with students at the undergraduate and graduate level, providing opportunities for study and research in critical areas.
+The Klau Institute engages with students at the undergraduate and graduate level, providing opportunities for study and research in critical areas.

 Placing Human Dignity at the Center of Every Education